-The supervisee should always confirm with the service user in advance that they are comfortable with the supervisor joining the session, unless it is an emergency situation in which immediate action must be taken.
+The supervisee should always confirm with the service users in advance that they are comfortable with the supervisor joining the session, unless it is an emergency situation in which immediate action must be taken.

 For example, someone may be in need of immediate medical attention or be a risk to themselves or others and is not able to consent.
+For more information about managing risk, see Section 3.6.
 Where the service user is a child, consent should be given by their caregiver and assent from the child.
 It is important to be aware that even with parental consent, the child may not feel comfortable with the dynamic of having additional adults in the room.
 It is crucial therefore to clearly explain why the supervisor is there in language that can be understood by children.
 It may help to include the supervisor in an icebreaker activity, such as drawing or a ball toss.